Post No.: 0005

 Depression doesn’t mean one is mentally weak – in fact, compared to living with depression, lots of other mentally and physically tough tasks can seem relatively easy.
 Depression is the biggest mental challenge anyone can ever face – many people have literally lost their own lives trying to fight it.
 These people can climb the highest mountains of the world, earn millions, lift multiple times their own bodyweight and/or find fame and respect across the world – but tackling their own troubled inner world is the greatest challenge they’ve ever faced, will ever face and could ever face.

 So depression is the greatest mental test of all.
-Survivors of depression are the mentally toughest people there are because they’ve been directly mentally tested by the toughest mental test there is, and still stand.
-For those who don’t make it through, they were only eventually defeated by the toughest mental test possible.
-Unless e.g. Special Forces selection candidates would rather literally end their own very lives than do what tests they’re told to do – it’s not even close as a mental test (not that it’d ever be ethical to test candidates to such extremes).
-No one gets post-traumatic stress disorder (PTSD) from e.g. SF selection but by events like the actual experience of war, torture, loss or chronic/permanent incapacity.
-Fictional horror films can also seem lame by comparison, or in general simply inaccurate when they try to portray those with mental illnesses.
+And survivors of depression are the mentally toughest people there are because they’ve been directly tested by the mentally toughest test there is, and they’re still standing.
+For those who don’t make it through because they’ve committed suicide, they were only eventually defeated by the toughest mental test possible.
+Unless, for instance, Special Forces selection candidates would rather literally end their own very lives than do what tests they’re told to do – like cope for a minute exposed to CS gas – then it’s not even close as a mental test (not that it’d ever be ethical to test candidates to such extremes).
+No one gets post-traumatic stress disorder (PTSD) from SF selection but by events like the actual experience of war, torture, loss or chronic/permanent incapacity.
+Fictional horror films can also seem lame by comparison, or in general simply inaccurate when they attempt to portray those with mental illnesses.